-The journal of Molecular and Cellular Biochemistry (January / 2001; 228(1):111-117) published an interesting study of the effects of oregano (Origanum) oil on Candida albicans.
+The journal of Molecular and Cellular Biochemistry [January / 2001; 228(1):111-117], published an interesting study on the effect oregano oil had on Candida albicans.
 The study used in vitro (in glass) and in vivo (within the living) analysis to arrive at their conclusions.
-The researchers found that oregano oil was a powerful inhibitor and killer of Candida albicans both in vitro and in vivo.
+The researchers found that oregano oil was a powerful inhibitor and killer of Candida albicans; both in vitro and in vivo.

 Carvacrol in Oregano Oil Fights Candida

 Carvacrol is an important chemical constituent of oregano oil.
 It has been shown to have competent antimicrobial capabilities.
 Yet, you cannot use much carvacrol on the skin, as this chemical can quickly cause irritation—even at low concentrations.
 Typically, according to Tisserand and Young’s Essential oil Safety, a 2% to 6% concentration of this substance should be tolerated well by the skin.
 But, concentrations that are above this are likely going to really burn your skin—especially if you use it in a sensitive area (Mizumoto,et al., 2003)!
 Carvacrol is likely a major reason why oregano oil can cause such irritation to the skin.